Applied Examples AIMon Labs

 Background

-The result — HDM-2-3B, now open-sourced on HuggingFace — outperformed GPT-4o and GPT-4o-mini on hallucination detection tasks, and did so at a fraction of the compute cost.
+HDM-2-3B, an open-source hallucination detection model, outperformed GPT-4o and GPT-4o-mini on hallucination detection tasks and did so at a fraction of the compute cost.
+The model and HDM-Bench have together crossed 7,500 downloads on HuggingFace.
 This article tells the story from our vantage point: what we built, why it mattered, and what it made possible.

 The Problem: Hallucination Remains Unsolved at Enterprise Scale